SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <td> <code>CORRESPONDING</code> with lookup table </td>
 <td>

-- You can constructs an internal table by joining an internal table and a lookup table and comparing their components.
+- You can construct an internal table by joining an internal table and a lookup table and comparing their components.
 - Syntax pattern of the variant:
     ```abap
     ...
 CORRESPONDING type|#( itab FROM lookup_tab